coyove/chann/README.md

 To compile it on Linux, you need a 64bit system with GCC > 4.8.

-Run `make & make clean` to compile.
+Run `make clean & make` to compile.

 Run `make test` to open a test server listening on 13739 and the admin's password is `111`.